-No unregistered equity securities were sold by the Company during the quarter ended March 31, 2024.
+No unregistered equity securities were sold by the Company during the quarter ended March 31, 2024 June 30, 2024.

 On April 18, 2024, the Board of Directors approved a 12-month plan to repurchase up to 5% of the Company's outstanding shares of common stock, representing approximately 761,000 shares.
-No shares were repurchased by the Company in the first quarter 2024 and the maximum number of shares that may yet be purchased under the plan is 761,000 shares.
+No shares were repurchased by the Company in the first quarter and second quarters 2024 and the maximum number of shares that may yet be purchased under the plan is 761,000 shares.
 We will continue examine buying opportunities considering market conditions, including interest rate volatility and potential loan and risk-weighted asset growth.